 Your individual calls will continue to provide guidance and support as you move through the latter six weeks of the programme, and will focus on achieving your goals.

 Group exercise class

-A weekly group exercise class at your local Nuffield Health fitness and wellbeing centre.
-The class will be led by your Rehab Specialist encouraging interaction and support within the group.
+Moving into your local Nuffield Health fitness and wellbeing centre, the weekly group exercise class will be led by your Rehab Specialist encouraging interaction and support within the group.

 On-demand workout